Antarctica: Present day

-The geology of Antarctica, largely obscured by the continental ice sheet, is being revealed by techniques such as remote sensing, ground-penetrating radar, and satellite imagery.
+The geology of Antarctica, largely obscured by the continental ice sheet, can be studied via techniques such as remote sensing, ground-penetrating radar, and satellite imagery.
 Geologically, West Antarctica closely resembles the South American Andes.
 The Antarctic Peninsula was formed by geologic uplift and the transformation of sea bed sediments into metamorphic rocks.

 West Antarctica was formed by the merging of several continental plates, which created a number of mountain ranges in the region, the most prominent being the Ellsworth Mountains.
 The presence of the West Antarctic Rift System has resulted in volcanism along the border between West and East Antarctica, as well as the creation of the Transantarctic Mountains.

 East Antarctica is geologically varied.
 Its formation began during the Archean Eon (4,000 Ma–2,500 Ma), and stopped during the Cambrian Period.
 It is built on a craton of rock, which is the basis of the Precambrian Shield.
 On top of the base are coal and sandstones, limestones, and shales that were laid down during the Devonian and Jurassic periods to form the Transantarctic Mountains.
 In coastal areas such as the Shackleton Range and Victoria Land, some faulting has occurred.

 Coal was first recorded in Antarctica near the Beardmore Glacier by Frank Wild on the Nimrod Expedition in 1907, and low-grade coal is known to exist across many parts of the Transantarctic Mountains.
 The Prince Charles Mountains contain deposits of iron ore.
 There are oil and natural gas fields in the Ross Sea.